New plan calls for building shelters for migrants on Randall's Island soccer fields

-RANDALL'S ISLAND (WABC) -- After days of immigrants sleeping on the streets outside a hotel in Midtown, New York City is unveiling a new plan for housing.
+RANDALL'S ISLAND, New York City (WABC) -- After days of immigrants sleeping on the streets outside a hotel in Midtown, New York City unveiled a new plan for housing.

 Like a prior plan last fall, it calls for building a shelter on Randall's Island - this time on soccer fields.